Planet of the Apes: Visionaries: Plot

-Human astronauts John Thomas, Paul LaFever and Dodge are in deep hibernation when their spaceship automatically lands on an unknown habitable planet after an interstellar flight.
-A fourth crew mate, a man named Stewart, has died to a malfunction of his pod.
-The survivors explore the planet on an all-terrain vehicle, traveling through a wasteland until they discover a jungle, where they find eerie scarecrow-like figures.
-They're forced to abandon the vehicle when it sinks into quicksand.
+Human astronauts John Thomas, Paul LaFever and Dodge are in deep hibernation when their spaceship automatically lands on an unknown habitable planet after a two-thousand-year interstellar flight.
+A fourth crew mate, a man named Stewart, has died due to a malfunction in his pod.
+The survivors explore the planet, traveling through a wasteland until they discover a jungle.
 At a beach, they find a primitive human tribe, then are attacked by a group of gorilla and orangutans in helicopters and jeeps.

-Dodge dies and Thomas is injured and separated from Paul.
+Dodge is killed while Thomas and Paul are captured separately, the former getting shot in the throat.
 Thomas awakens in a cell where other humans are kept and studied by chimpanzee scientists, including Dr. Zira.
-Thomas opens a wound and writes "I Can Speak" on the wall with his own blood, but a gorilla guard using a fire hose to punish a human wipes it away by accident.

-Zira has a fascination with Thomas, though, and tells her superior, the orangutan Dr. Zaius about this, but he scoffs at the idea of human intelligence.
-Thomas escapes by hiding in a supply truck and finds himself in a modern ape city much like ones on Earth.
-He is recaptured.

-Thomas steals a notebook and writes messages to Zira.
-Learning that there were others in his party, Zira takes Thomas to visit Paul, who has become incoherent and primitive after suffering a blow to the head.
-Zira presents her findings to a scientific assembly, but is met with skepticismm, especially, again from Zaius, who believes Thomas to be a well-trained human.
+Unable to speak, Thomas steals her notebook and writes messages to Zira, proving his intelligence.
+Learning that there were others in his party, Zira takes Thomas to visit Paul, who has become catatonic after suffering a head injury.

+Zira presents her findings to a scientific assembly, but is met with skepticism, especially from the orangutan Dr. Zaius, who believes Thomas to be a well-trained human.
 He orders a lobotomy.
+As he is being wheeled to the operating room, Thomas regains his voice in front of Zira and Zaius.

-Zira rescues Thomas before this can and on the operating table she and Zaius witness Thomas' first spoken word to an ape, the former telling one to leave him alone.
-Later, as a celebrity, Thomas explains his history and says he wishes to return to Earth.
-Thomas is appalled to see Dodge being turned into a stuffed museum exhibit,.
+Now a celebrity, Thomas becomes acclimated with ape society.
+Thomas is appalled to see Dodge being turned into a stuffed museum exhibit.
 He learns that the Apes consider themselves evolved from humans.
-Thomas cracks this belief by befriending a female human, Nova, who he teaches in the manner of the George Bernard Shaw play Pygmalion.
+Thomas cracks this belief by teaching a female human named Nova to serve tea and speak.

 At an archaeological excavation site near the radioactive zone, Thomas joins Zaius and Zira's fiancée Cornelius, who heads the expedition.
 They find skeletons, then a talking human doll and finally a fallout shelter.

-At the dig site, Thomas wakes to the sound of explosions and finds the site leveled.
-Cornelius and Thomas plan to go back to the landing site of the spaceship.
-As they are about to board a helicopter, the pilot attempts to shoot Thomas but the latter escapes.
-Thomas learns that he has traveled in space for 2000 years and the spaceship can't take off.
-Zira has arranged for Nova to return to her own people.
-Thomas sets off on foot towards the jungle to join the wild humans.
+Ultimately, the site is leveled and Thomas is sentenced to death.
+Thomas escapes to his spaceship, only to find it unable to take off.
+Thomas then resolves to set off on foot towards the jungle to join the wild humans.